fssa-batch3/deepika.sriram__web_project/README.md

    - Steps:

        1. Go to login option on the top right of the home page.
-       2. Enter registered email address and created password
+       2. Enter registered email address and created password if you are already registered.
        3. click on login button

    - Expected Result:
+       1. An alert box with text ("logged in successfully") will display.

-       1. It will redirect to homepage of the website
+       2. It will redirect to homepage of the website

 ### View profile (read)